-Staff must be paid at least Statutory Sick Pay (SSP) if they cannot work because they're self-isolating for any of the following reasons:
+Staff could be entitled to Statutory Sick Pay (SSP) if they cannot work because they're self-isolating for any of the following reasons:

 - they have coronavirus (COVID-19) symptoms or have tested positive

-- they are not fully vaccinated and someone in their household has symptoms or has tested positive
+- someone in their household has symptoms or has tested positive

 - they are told to self-isolate by an NHS test and trace service